kevinawalsh/betterfiledialog/README.md

 be accessed from AWT and Swing applications, and smoothing over lots of SWT quirks and bugs.

+Because of limitations in Java, SWT, and AWT/Swing integration, I don't recommend using this project.
+Instead, just use the built-in dialogs (JFileChooser for Swing, FileDialog for AWT) and suffer their limitations.
+But if you really want native dialogs...

 For any AWT or Swing based Java application, `BetterFileDialog` takes the place of `java.awt.FileDialog` and `javax.swing.JFileChooser`.
-It is simpler to use, more flexible, provides a better user interfaces, and works more consistently across platforms.
+It is simpler to use, more flexible, provides a better user interfaces in some ways (but not others), and works more consistently across platforms.
 It provides:

 * An "Open File" dialog, with selectable filters based on file extensions, along with similar "Open Files" and "Save File" dialog.